Minimalist Running: Ditch the Technology and Run Free

 Many new runners train exclusively on the treadmill so they can control pace, distance, terrain, and elevation.
 Outside, these factors can’t be controlled so the outdoor world is avoided.
 When I started running as a freshman in high school, my coach told me to go run in the woods strictly by feel.
 What happened to exploring the outdoors and the new gift of running?

 Our reliance on technology is replacing our reliance on listening to our bodies.
-We don’t run what’s comfortable for us on that particular day – we run what C25k (Couch to 5k) tell us to run, despite how we feel.
-Instead of practicing good running form, we let our $129.99 pair of Brooks Beast motion control shoes “correct” our form.
+We don’t run what’s comfortable for us on that particular day – we run what C25k (Couch to 5k) tells us to run, despite how we feel.
+Instead of practicing good running form with a pair of minimalist running shoes, we let our $129.99 pair of Brooks Beast motion control shoes “correct” our form.

 Minimalist Running